AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

   >
   >When the delivery is created by duplicating an existing one, this parameter is reset.

-* **[!UICONTROL Test SMTP delivery]**: This option is used to test sending via SMTP.
-The delivery is processed up to connection to the SMTP server, but is not sent: for every recipient of the delivery, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.
+* **[!UICONTROL Test SMTP delivery]** (email channel): This option is used to test sending via SMTP.
+The email is processed up to connection to the SMTP server, but is not sent: for every recipient of the email, Campaign connects to the SMTP provider server, executes the SMTP RCPT TO command, and closes the connection before the SMTP DATA command.

-* **[!UICONTROL Email BCC]**: This option is used to store emails on an external system through BCC by simply adding a BCC email address to your message target.
+* **[!UICONTROL Email BCC]** (email channel): This option is used to store emails on an external system through BCC by simply adding a BCC email address to your message target.
 Learn more in [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/send/emails/email-bcc.html){target="_blank"}.

 In the **[!UICONTROL Wave definition]** section, select the **[!UICONTROL Send using multiple waves]** option to progressively increase the volume sent using waves.
 This will avoid your messages being marked as spam or when you want to restrict the number of messages per day.
 Using waves you can divide deliveries into several batches instead of sending high volumes of messages at the same time.
 [Learn more](send-using-waves.md)

-You can also change the **[!UICONTROL Mail formats]** of the email messages sent as detailed below.
+For emails, you can also change the **[!UICONTROL Mail formats]** of the messages sent as detailed below.

-* **[!UICONTROL Use recipient preferences]** (default mode)

-  The message format is defined according to the data stored in the recipient profile.
-If a recipient wishes to receive messages in a certain format, this is the format sent.
-If the field is not filled in, a multipart-alternative message is sent (see below).
+* **[!UICONTROL Use recipient preferences]** (default mode): The email format is defined according to the data stored in the recipient profile.
+If a recipient wishes to receive emails in a certain format, this is the format sent.
+If the field is not filled in, a multipart-alternative email is sent (see below).

-* **[!UICONTROL Let recipient mail client choose the most appropriate format]**

-  The message contains both formats: text and HTML.
+* **[!UICONTROL Let recipient mail client choose the most appropriate format]**: The email contains both formats: text and HTML.
 The format displayed on reception depends on the configuration of the recipient's mail software (multipart-alternative).

   >[!IMPORTANT]
   >
   >This option includes both versions of the document.
-It therefore impacts the delivery rate, because the message size is greater.
+It therefore impacts the delivery rate, because the email size is greater.

-* **[!UICONTROL Send all messages in text format]**

-  The message is sent in text format.
-HTML format will not be sent, but used for the mirror page only when the recipient clicks the message.
+* **[!UICONTROL Send all messages in text format]**: The email is sent in text format.
+HTML format will not be sent, but used for the mirror page only when the recipient clicks the email.

 ## Web Analytics {#web-analytics}